borzari/Analysis/README.md

 - Estimated efficiencies for 2022 (incomplete) and 2023 data
 - Compared efficiencies with BG MC 2022 (incomplete) and 2023 data
 - Estimated efficiencies in signal MC samples
+- Removed the muon pt cut to make plots with the full muon pt range
+- Finished estimating uncertainties on problematic datasets of 2022
+   - The issue was when checking for muons passing the HLT path, where the name of the filter of path `HLT_IsoMu24` changed from 2022C/D (2022 in MC) to 2022E/F/G (2022EE in MC)

 ## TODO for TriggerAnalysis

-- Remove the muon pt cut to make the plots with the full muon pt range
-   - This might increase the size of trees, but should be manageable
-- Finish estimating uncertainties on problematic datasets of 2022
 - Implement method to extract trigger efficiency scale factors
-- Estimate uncertainty over all signal samples and select the best for AN
+- Estimate efficiency over all signal samples and select the best for AN